adrian-patterson/youtube-to-mp3/README.md

 # youtube_download.py
-Python script to download user searches to desktop (as mp3) using youtube_dl api.
+Python script to download user searches to desktop (as mp3) using pytube api.

 ### SYSTEM REQUIREMENTS:<br/>
 * Python modules to install: